rueter/rueter.github.io/docs/jack-rueter-publications.md

 - Rueter, J., Partanen, N., Hämäläinen, M. & Trosterud, T., 2021, Overview of Open-Source Morphology Development for the Komi-Zyrian Language: Past and Future.
 In Proceedings of the *Seventh International Workshop on Computational Linguistics of Uralic Languages*.
 Stroudsburg: The Association for Computational Linguistics, p.
 62–72 11 p.
 [Online](https://www.researchgate.net/publication/354762931_Overview_of_Open-Source_Morphology_Development_for_the_Komi-Zyrian_Language_Past_and_Future)
 - Rueter, J., Pereira de Freitas, M. F., Facundes, S., Hämäläinen, M. & Partanen, N., 2021, Apurinã Universal Dependencies Treebank.
 In *Proceedings of the First Workshop on Natural Language Processing for Indigenous Languages of the Americas.* Mager, M., Oncevay, A., Rios, A., Meza Ruiz, I. V., Palmer, A., Neubig, G. & Kann, K. (eds.).
 Stroudsburg: The Association for Computational Linguistics, p.
 28-33 6 p.
 [Online](https://www.researchgate.net/publication/351812359_Apurina_Universal_Dependencies_Treebank)
 - Zeman, Daniel; et al., 2021, *Universal Dependencies 2.8.1*, LINDAT/CLARIAH-CZ digital library at the Institute of Formal and Applied Linguistics (ÚFAL), Faculty of Mathematics and Physics, Charles University, http://hdl.handle.net/11234/1-3687.
+- Zeman, Daniel; et al., 2021, *Universal Dependencies 2.9*, LINDAT/CLARIAH-CZ digital library at the Institute of Formal and Applied Linguistics (ÚFAL), Faculty of Mathematics and Physics, Charles University,  http://hdl.handle.net/11234/1-4611.

 ## 2020